rosetta-science/rosetta/README.md

 - Singularity has several issues, in particular the `.singularity` in user home might have limited space.
 Consider setting the `SINGULARITY_TMPDIR=/tmp/$USER` env var.
 - Some Docker versions (e.g. old-ish on Mac) do not let Podman work due to fuse permissions.
-- SSH computing resources require python3 and wget installed, or will raise (empty) errors when submitting tasks.
+- Computing resources require python3 and curl installed for the agent to work, or will raise (empty) errors when submitting tasks.
 Check 127 error codes.